-We are going to be conducting exposure screenings prior to reopening.
+All parents and staff will complete the COVID-19 Attestation form prior to returning to school in September 2021.
 We are going to follow the NJ guidelines on quarantining and will exclude students from in-person learning if they are required to quarantine.
 Instead, students will participate in virtual learning for the required quarantine period.
-Currently, travel to 31 states will require students to quarantine if within two weeks of the opening of school.

 The current states that require quarantine are located here for your reference.

 Have you thought about having classes outside in tents?